 The servicer must pay escrow disbursements by the disbursement date.
 In calculating the disbursement date, the servicer must use a date on or before the deadline to avoid a penalty and may make annual lump sum payments to take advantage of a discount.
-The 2013-2014 Amendments include a requirement that a servicer may not purchase force-placed insurance unless it is unable to disburse funds from the borrower's escrow account to maintain the borrower's hazard insurance.
+The 2013 Amendments include a requirement that a servicer may not purchase force-placed insurance unless it is unable to disburse funds from the borrower's escrow account to maintain the borrower's hazard insurance.
 A servicer is unable to disburse funds only if the servicer has a reasonable basis to believe that either the borrower's property is vacant or the borrower's hazard insurance has terminated for reasons other than non-payment.
-A servicer is not unable to disburse funds from the borrower's escrow account solely because the account is deficient.
+A servicer is not unable to disburse funds from the borrower's not unable to disburse funds for the borrower's hazard insurance has terminated for reasons other than non-payment.
+A servicer is not unable to disburse funds from the borrower's not unable to disburse funds for the borrower's not unable to disburse funds for the borrower's escrow account solely because the account is deficient.
 If a servicer advances funds to an escrow account to ensure that the borrower's hazard insurance premium charges are paid in a timely manner, a servicer may seek repayment from the borrower for the funds the servicer advanced, unless otherwise prohibited by applicable law.

-The 2013-2014 Amendments include a limited exemption from the restriction on forceplaced insurance purchases for small servicers.
-Subject to the requirements of 12 CFR 1024.37, small servicers may purchase force-placed insurance and charge the borrower for the cost of that insurance if the cost to the borrower is less than the amount the small servicer would need to disburse from the borrower's escrow account to ensure timely payment of the borrower's hazard insurance premium charges.
+The 2013 Amendments include a limited exemption from the restriction on force-placed insurance purchases for small servicers.
+Subject to the requirements of Section 1024.37, small servicers may purchase force-placed insurance and charge the borrower for the cost of that insurance if the cost to the borrower is less than the amount the small servicer would need to disburse from the borrower's escrow account to ensure timely payment of the borrower's hazard insurance premium charges.